 This course covers modeling techniques and algorithms to introduce optimization methods in solving data analysis problems.
 It includes the following topics: Linear Programming; Nonlinear Programming, Simplex Method; Revised and Dual Simplex method.

-This course aims to introduce students to theory and practice of cloud computing.
-Topics include: parallel and distributed systems; deployment and service models; cloud infrastructure; applications and paradigms; resource virtualization; resouce management and scheduling; networking support; cloud storage systems; and cloud security.
+This course aims to introduce students to the theory and practice of cloud computing.
+Topics include parallel and distributed systems; deployment and service models; cloud infrastructure; applications and paradigms; resource virtualization; resources management and scheduling; networking support; cloud storage systems; cloud security, and sustainability in a cloud environment.

 INT321 - Database Administration

 This course prepares students to administer and maintain databases by applying best practices and procedures to any database platform.
 With general, platform independent approach, students will be able to work as database administrators to any of the major industrial databases including Oracle, IBM DB2, Sybase, Microsoft and MySQL.
-The main topics covered by the course include creating database administration environment, performance management, database security, database monitoring and optimization, database tuning, storage management, database backup and recovery.
+Students will become familiar with DBA roles and responsibilities, be able to create a database environment with modeling and normalization as well as reporting while maintaining data integrity.

 INT422 - Information Architecture